Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Bipartite graph structure and envy-free matchings

 \begin{lemma} Let $G = (X\discup Y, E)$, and consider any partitions $X = X_S \discup X_L$ and $Y = Y_S \discup Y_L$ satisfying properties (a), (b) and (c) of Lemma \ref{lem:alternating-sequence}.
 Then:

-(d) The subgraph $G[X_L,Y_L]$ admits a matching saturating $X_L$, and this matching is envy-free in $G$.
+(d) Every \xlsating{} matching in $G[X_L,Y_L]$ is an envy-free matching in $G$.

-(e) Every envy-free matching in $G$ is contained in $G[X_L,Y_L]$. \end{lemma} Note that Lemma \ref{lem:enclosure-efm} does not refer to any particular matching $M$ --- it holds for any partitions of $X$ and $Y$ that satisfy the properties (a),(b),(c) above.
+(e) Every envy-free matching in $G$ is contained in $G[X_L,Y_L]$. \end{lemma} Note that Lemma \ref{lem:enclosure-efm} does not refer to a particular maximum matching --- it holds for any partitions of $X$ and $Y$ that satisfy the properties (a),(b),(c) above.

 \begin{proof}[Proof of Lemma \ref{lem:enclosure-efm}] ~